 Below – 1859 – Hadden Farm with Kiln Burn to the North but no obvious indication of the Tileworks.
 The kiln burn may have been named due to the presence of the nearby Nottylees Limekiln.

-07/04/1871 – Kelso Chronicle – Hadden lime and tile works.
+07/04/1871 – Kelso Chronicle – Hadden Lime and Tileworks.
 On sale, lime and drain pipes.
 Orders punctually attended to and can be delivered by rail or carts on the usual terms.
 Apply to the foreman on the works or William Linn, Chevington, Woodside, Acklington.
-(Note – SBH – Acklington is a small village in Nothumberland South West of Amble).
+(Note – SBH – Acklington is a small village in Northumberland South West of Amble).